Development of The Last of Us (video game): Promotion

 Ellie's original design (left) was changed to make the character look like actress Ashley Johnson.

 The game was extensively marketed through video trailers.
 The first trailer was released alongside the game's full announcement, showcasing the concept, characters, and setting.
 For this trailer, the team held extended discussions concerning features of the gameplay to include.
 They initially planned to omit the Infected from the first trailer, in order to sharpen the focus on the characters; they ultimately decided to include the Infected, as they felt that omitting them would arouse anticipation of their final reveal, trailing the focus away from the characters.
 For the final design of the trailer, the team attempted to incorporate as many gameplay features as possible, including human antagonism, melee implementation, stealth, and character relationships.
 The first game cinematic was released on May 15, 2012, depicting a scene in which Joel and Ellie are ambushed by hunters.
 This was followed by a second trailer titled "The Sky has Turned Grey", released on May 16.
 The trailer revealed a redesign of the character of Ellie; Druckmann revealed that this was to make her look more similar to actress Ashley Johnson.

-A cinematic introducing the character of Bill was shown during the game's San Diego Comic-Con panel on July 13.
+A gameplay trailer was shown at E3 2012 on June 5.
+Straley and Druckmann appeared on Late Night with Jimmy Fallon on June 13 to discuss the game and showcase the trailer.
+A cinematic introducing Bill was shown during the game's San Diego Comic-Con panel on July 13.
 A third trailer was released during Gamescom on August 14, 2012, showcasing more of the game's environments and enemies.
 At the same event, a video was released, showcasing the process that cutscenes are developed, from the raw material to the final product.
 At PAX Prime 2012, Naughty Dog showcased a video demonstration of the game, displaying gameplay.
 A story trailer for the game was later shown during the 2012 Spike Video Game Awards, on December 7.
 A television trailer was broadcast following the third-season finale of AMC's The Walking Dead on March 31, 2013.